-If the GHS "full" signal horn is not sounding, the following troubleshooting and adjustment instructions apply:
+If the GHS "full" signal horn is not sounding when the catcher is full, the following troubleshooting and adjustment instructions apply:

-1. Check the horn.

-- Disconnect the two wires from the Grass-Pak® switch electric connector plug and make a jumper wire connection between these wires (bypassing switch). - Turn the ignition switch ON and move the blade clutch to the ENGAGED position (engine not running) to make the horn sound. - c.
+- 1. Check the horn. - a.
+Disconnect the two wires from the Grass-Pak® switch electric connector plug and make a jumper wire connection between these wires (bypassing switch). - b.
+Turn the ignition switch ON and move the blade clutch to the ENGAGED position (engine not running) to make the horn sound. - c.
 If the horn does not sound, the horn is bad and needs to be replaced. - d.
-If the horn does sound, proceed to step 2.

-2. Check the Grass-Pak® switch.

-- a.
-Reconnect the wires to the Grass-Pak® switch electric connector plug. - Turn the ignition switch ON and move the blade clutch to the ENGAGED position (engine not running). - c.
+If the horn does sound, proceed to step 2. - 2.
+Check the Grass-Pak® switch. - a.
+Reconnect the wires to the Grass-Pak® switch electric connector plug. - b.
+Turn the ignition switch ON and move the blade clutch to the ENGAGED position (engine not running). - c.
 Open the catcher back door and trigger the Grass-Pak® vane by hand as it oscillates.